dreamcatcher-tech/network/Inbox/2023-02-27 1536 HAMT shared caching.md

 If content aware, like IPORM, then we can define link boundaries to not follow, like HistoricalPulseLinks

+Bitswap should respond using only an index to a request, not sending the full bytes of the request.
+Or rely on the client to hash the data to determine what it just got sent and to check the integrity.

 ## The two modes - light touch for writing, heavy for reading
 When trying to write, we want to load as little as possible.
 But when reading, we almost always want all of it.

+## Plan
+Make a connection method to fetch an entire pulse at a time.
+Feeling that Pulse / IPORM based operations cannot use the underlying bitswap implementation, as needs permissions, and also intelligent fetching.
+IPORM enures our own generality, and would allow ipfs to have a lower layer usecase that they could believe was generic enough to be useful.

+?
+Is the data size of each pulse too great anyway ?

+### Strategy
+go thru the list of connections we have, and ask for the pulse. if multiple connections, round robin between them all, and timeout each one. if one times out, ask another two, then another 4, so that we are quickly broadcasting for weakly held pulses, but efficient on strongly held ones.